 Life insurance companies are regulated by state law and are prohibited from paying out a death benefit directly to anyone who has not reached the age of majority.
 The age of majority is 18 in every state except Alabama and Nebraska, where it’s 19, and Mississippi, where it’s 21.

-To ensure your death benefit is used the way you intended, it’s advisable to set up a trust in this scenario, if you can.
+To ensure your death benefit is used the way you intended, the best option is to set up a trust.

 Ready to shop for life insurance?

-How to buy life insurance for your sister or brother
+Can I buy life insurance for my sister or brother?

 Accounting for family members, including siblings, in your financial plan is smart.
 Naming a sibling as a beneficiary of your own policy makes sense in certain situations, as does taking out a policy for them and naming yourself as the beneficiary.